From a data breach investigation of Verizon, roughly one in 10 employees will click on a malicious email.

 3) Remind employees to proceed with caution

-Some email systems claim to filter out phishing attacks, but in reality, the hackers have the upper hand and a few scam emails end up slipping through to a user's inbox.
-As busy employees plow speedily through an overloaded in-box, the risk is increased.
+Some email systems claim to filter out phishing attacks, but in reality, the hackers have the upper hand and a few scam phishing emails end up slipping through to a user's inbox.
+As busy employees plow speedily through an overloaded in-box, the risk is increased so identifying a phishing attack is important.
 While efficiency is important, taking an extra few seconds to carefully review emails before responding can mean the difference between avoiding a hack and becoming a victim.

 IT-Online stresses vigilance.
 Double check spelling and hover over links before clicking on them to verify the destination is a legitimate site.
 A secure password manager with real-time cybersecurity screenings can also improve security and warn users about access to phishing sites that lead to harmful ransomware viruses.